HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 from mostly Spain and France (and later, China and India) who came along with the Brits.
-Even after the island gained independence with the clever political maneuvers from the old king (and the old general) decades ago with the locals' support, English remained as the official languages on the island for everyone— from the dwindling British populations, to the aboriginals, to the local Spanish / French / Chinese / Indian communities.
+Even after the island gained independence with the clever political maneuvers from the old king and the old general decades ago with the locals' support, English remained as the official languages on the island for everyone— from the dwindling British populations, to the aboriginals with a even smaller population, to the quickly growing local Spanish / French / Chinese / Indian communities.
 While the people were too caught up in the corruption, poverty, and political infighting to propose anything else,
 <span style="color:Beige">Serena</span>'s rise brought enough stablities